kyunwang/hangman-chat/README.md

 4. Go to **localhost:3100** and you are ready to go.

 # Features
-* socket.io is beeing used to make the app realtime.
+* socket.io is being used to make the app realtime.
 You can now use the app to talk with eachother and send messages.
 In this case to play hangman!

 * Using pug as templating render engine to communicate with the browser.

-# What's used
+# Whats used
 * [Socket.io](https://socket.io/)
 * [Pug](https://pugjs.org/api/getting-started.html)

 # To Do
 * Finishing the app, making the game real like hangman.